tq-systems/meta-tq/meta-tq/doc/README.imx-arm64.BootMedia.md

 For ease of development a set of variables and scripts are in default env.

-_Note_: Update and start scripts expect a partitioned / initialized SD-Card or e-MMC.
+_Note_: Update and start scripts expect a partitioned / initialized SD-Card or eMMC.

 ### U-Boot environment variables

 * `uboot`: name of bootstream image (default = bootstream.bin)
-* `mmcdev`: 0 for e-MMC, 1 for SD-Card (automatically generated, can be overwritten)
+* `mmcdev`: 0 for eMMC, 1 for SD-Card (automatically generated, can be overwritten)
 * `mmcpart`: partition number for kernel and devicetree (default = 1)
 * `mmcpath`: path to kernel and device tree (default = /)